StanfordBioinformatics/encode_utils/docs/examples.rst

 ::

-  import encode_utils as eu
+  import igvf_utils as eu
-  from encode_utils.connection import Connection
+  from igvf_utils.connection import Connection

 Connecting to the production and development Portals
 ----------------------------------------------------